• Skip to primary navigation

 Texture and Flavor

-Lamb shank and lamb chop are two very different tastes.
+Lamb shank and lamb chop are two very different tastes - much like an extract vs flavor explanation describes distinct sources of intensity.

-Lamb shank is tender and succulent – great for slow cooking or braising.
+Lamb shank is tender and juicy - great for slow cooking or braising.

 It melts in your mouth with its rich flavor.